DHRI-Curriculum/glossary/sections/git.md

 *GitHub* - GitHub is a proprietary cloud service, like Twitter or Google Docs, that hosts git repositories online.
 GitHub also provides issue tracking and other collaboration features.

+*GitReady* Psych yourself up to write some markdown files.

 *markup* - Markup languages allow you to format things, whether they're documents, posters, or websites.
 HTML is a markup language, as is LaTeX.

 *markdown* - Markdown is a specific markup language designed to be readable as code, not just when it's displayed.
 That makes it fun to write in, at least compared to HTML.
 Markdown is provides a readable syntax for a subset of HTML, such as headings, lists, and links.
 These tutorials are written in markdown.